danmofo/dmoffat-v3/src/pages/writing/2024/07/building-a-fitness-app-with-java-part-5.md

   - View their existing exercises (and edit them if needed)
   - Finish the workout.
 - Clicking the finish workout button will prompt the user with a **confirmation modal**, asking them if they want to finish the workout.
 The initial version won't have a way to edit workouts so we need an additional barrier to stop users accidentally clicking the button.
-- After confirming the workout is finished, they'll be shown a **success screen**.
+- After confirming the workout is finished, they'll be sent back to the initial screen.

 We don't know how this will perform in practice until we actually use it during a workout, but it's a good starting point.